JamesClarke01/MusicVisuals/README.md

 The drum modifier controls the transparency of the lightning and gives it an almost ethereal effect like it's actually made of electricity.

+All of these elements work in tandem to give the visualiser a feeling of coalescence.